openebs/community/VISION.md

 ### Scope

-In the past, the OpenEBS project has tried to accomplish too much.
-Our scope was too broad and not clearly defined enough for our community.
-We are explicitly naming the following capabilities as ```in-scope``` and ```out-of-scope``` for the project:
+The OpenEBS project has a clearly defined focus for our community.
+We are explicitly naming the following capabilities as `in-scope` and `out-of-scope` for the project:

 > **In Scope** <BR>